Schools & College

 The School of Health Sciences, also known as the QEII/Dalhousie School of Health Sciences, offers specialized degrees for health professionals in six disciplines.
 We educate diagnostic cytologists, sonographers, nuclear medicine technologists, radiological technologists, respiratory therapists and medical lab technologists.
 Prof. Carol Gillis, Director/Assistant Dean - Undergraduate Education.

-The School of Human Communication Disorders educates audiologists and speech-language pathologists at a graduate level.
+The School of Communication Sciences and Disorders educates audiologists and speech-language pathologists at a graduate level.
 The School also advocates for people with communication disorders.
 Dr. Joy Armson, Director/Assistant Dean - Professional Education.

 School of Nursing